bettie9/LeagueSkins/README.md

   <p>This repository served as a comprehensive collection of League of Legends skins available for custom use.</p>
 </div>

+## WARNING

+Currently, it looks like the .fantome files do not work with newer versions of cs-lol manager or ltk manager or with their dll files.
+Try using a different dll file.

 ## Legal Disclaimer

 > [!IMPORTANT]